 This Quarterly Report on Form 10-Q contains "forward-looking statements" as defined under the United States federal securities laws.
 The forward-looking statements are contained principally in the section of this Quarterly Report entitled "Management's Discussion and Analysis of Financial Condition and Results of Operations."
-These statements involve known and unknown risks, uncertainties and other factors that may cause our actual results, performance or achievements to be materially different from any future results, performance or achievements.
+These statements involve known and unknown risks, uncertainties and other factors that may cause our actual results, performance or achievements to be materially different from any future results, performance or achievements expressed or implied by the forward-looking statements.
 Forward-looking statements include, but are not limited to, statements about:

-- our ability to obtain additional financing; - estimates regarding the sufficiency of our cash resources; - · future revenues from sales of ClearPoint system products; and - our ability to market, commercialize and achieve broader market acceptance for our ClearPoint system products.
+- our ability to obtain additional financing; - estimates regarding the sufficiency of our cash resources; - future revenues from sales of ClearPoint system products; and - our ability to market, commercialize and achieve broader market acceptance for our ClearPoint system products.